zixuan75/react-project/README.md

 ## Running the code<-!

-There are two ways you can run the code: with learning JSX and without.
+There are actually two ways you can run the code: with learning JSX and without.

 **Learning JSX is completely not required.
 You can also learn at [React's official website](https://reactjs.org).**